Juniper/OpenClos/README.md

 * Error: ImportError: No module named openclos.l3Clos
 * Error: ImportError: No module named openclos.rest

-openclos and dependent module junos-eznc both uses same namespace 'jnpr'.
-If junos-eznc was already installed with pip, uninstall (pip uninstall junos-eznc) then install openclos (pip install OpenClos.zip --egg).
-Make sure to use '--egg' flag to avoid 'flat' install, which causes import error.
+OpenClos and its dependent module junos-eznc both use the same 'jnpr' namespace.
+If junos-eznc was already installed with pip, uninstall this module by issuing the "pip uninstall junos-eznc" command and then install OpenClos by issuing the "pip install OpenClos.zip --egg" command.
+Be sure to use '--egg' flag to avoid a 'flat' installation, which causes an import error.

 Run tests